 If your property houses animals, make sure the litter box is perfectly clean and there are no foul smells.
 Also make sure that they are outside during the visits, as not everyone feels comfortable around pets, as adorable as they can be!

-Choosing your buyer
+STEP 8 Choosing your buyer

 You will probably have several potential buyers expressing interests following a visit, but you must make sure they are serious.
 Through their experience, real estate agents will easily recognize candidates that are worth considering.
 Your goal should be to declare your interest quickly before they make an offer to another seller.